Resource Management Act 1991

 You could also call this:

-The EPA can also suggest that the Minister do other things.
-If they recommend a direction under section 147(1)(a) or (b), they can suggest that the Minister make a submission for the Crown or extend the time for a board of inquiry to report.
-If they recommend a direction under section 147(1)(c), they can suggest that the Minister make a submission, appoint a project co-ordinator, direct local authorities to hold a joint hearing, or appoint an extra commissioner.
+The EPA can also tell the Minister to use some other powers.
+If the EPA recommends the Minister make a direction under section 147(1)(a) or (b), they can say the Minister should make a submission or extend a time limit under section 149R(1).
+If the EPA recommends the Minister make a direction under section 147(1)(c), they can say the Minister should make a submission, appoint a project co-ordinator, hold a joint hearing, or appoint an extra commissioner.

-The EPA must give a copy of its recommendation to the applicant and the local authority.
-The 20-working day time frame can be changed according to section 149(5) and (6).
+The EPA must give a copy of their recommendation to the person who lodged the matter and the local authority.
+There is a 20-working day time frame for the EPA to make their recommendation, but this can be affected by section 149(5) and (6).
+This rule applies to certain types of requests made under subpart 4 of Part 7A.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.

-Next up: 147: Minister makes direction after EPA recommendation
+147: Minister makes direction after EPA recommendation, or

 Part 6AA Proposals of national significance